DEIS-Tools/DEIS-MCC/README.md

 To see a list of common tasks, refer to the [cheat sheet](usage/CHEAT-SHEET.md)

 For more advanced usage, refer to the [advanced user guide](usage/ADVANCED.md)

+If you would like access and do not allready have, contact [pgj](mailto:pgj@cs.aau.dk)